 Exit Euthanasia Blog links to other blogs with news that might interest our members, as well as quicklinks to sections of specific interest, statutes and legal provisions.
 You can find these by scrolling down the right-hand columns.
+If you are using a mobile device, you may wish to activate ‘Desktop View’ in order to be able to see them.

 You can support Exit by becoming a member (several months wait) by going to euthanasia.cc and printing out an application form, which should be posted with the requisite annual fee.
 Please read About Exit first.
 Our print magazine includes the latest information on methods of self-deliverance (rational suicide).